 The partial-order $h^{(t)}$ at time $t$ is a function of $Z^{(t)}$.
 At time $t$ actor $j\in \M_t$ is above actor $j'\in \M_t$ if {\it all} status variables of $j$ are greater than those of $j'$, that is, $h^{(t)}=h(Z^{(t)})$ with

-The setup is illustrated in \fig~\ref{fig:po-example} at right.
+The setup is illustrated in \fig~\ref{fig:po-example-UZ} at centre, where the $Z$-matrix has $m_t=5$ rows and $K=4$ columns.
 The rows of $Z^{(t)}$ are ``paths'' in the space $[K]\times \R$: the relation $\e{j}{j'}\in h^{(t)}$ holds when the path $(k,Z^{(t)}_{j,k})_{k=1}^K$ lies above the path through $(k,Z^{(t)}_{j',k})_{k=1}^K$; if the paths cross then the actors are unordered.
-In \fig~\ref{fig:po-example}, the $Z$-path for actor 4 intersects the paths for 2 and 3.
-The other paths do not intersect.
-This is a latent feature representation of the partial order at left.
+In \fig~\ref{fig:po-example-UZ}, the $Z$-path for actor 4 intersects the paths for 2 and 3 so 4 is unordered with respect to 2 and 3.
+The other paths do not intersect so 1, 2, 3, 5 have a total order.
+This is a latent feature representation of the poset at right.
 In \cite{winkler1985random} the columns of $Z^{(t)}$ are independent and paths are likely to cross.
 By contrast, the priors we give in \sec~\ref{sec:prior-prob-dbns} correlate columns and give us some control over the prior depth distribution.